PhracturedBlue/syncthing-docker-encrypt/README.md

-The gocryptfs key is built in memory from a part that exists only in the Dockerfile and part passed in during runtime so that binary examination is insufficiuent to decrypt te key.
+The gocryptfs key is built in memory from a part that exists only in the Dockerfile and part passed in during runtime so that binary examination is insufficiuent to decrypt the key.

 **NOTE: This is not a secure system!
-While it should significantly increase the effort to access your SyncThing filesystem, someone with access to the Docker image and the invocation could, with enough skill, determine the gocryt key and decrupt your data.**
+While it should significantly increase the effort to access your SyncThing filesystem, someone with access to the Docker image and the invocation could, with enough skill, determine the gocryt key and decrypt your data.**

 ## Instructions
 1. Download the pre-built gocrypt binary (or source and build yourself) from